I Married a Monster from Outer Space: Home media

 In 2020, the film was released on Blu-ray through the Australian label Imprint.

+In 2023, Shout!
+Factory released a "double feature" Blu-ray, which also included Conquest of Space.

+Themes

-ThemesThe Aurum Film Encyclopedia concluded that "while the film was clearly fueled by the Cold War mentality of the fifties, in retrospect it is its sexual politics that are more interesting, and disturbing".
+The Aurum Film Encyclopedia concluded that "while the film was clearly fueled by the Cold War mentality of the fifties, in retrospect it is its sexual politics that are more interesting, and disturbing".
 The hint at a subtext of "sexual angst" by Tom Milne is emphasized by German critic Georg Seeßlen, linking I Married a Monster from Outer Space and Attack of the 50 Foot Woman (1958) to film noir: Their subjects in common, states Seeßlen, are the distrust between the sexes and the depiction of marriage as a trap where the death of one partner seems inevitable.
-Sex is referenced continuously throughout the film, notes Cranny-Francis, and although the audience is aware alien-human coupling has occurred, the aliens fail when they cannot impregnate Earth women.
+Sex is referenced continuously throughout the film, notes Cranny-Francis, and although the audience is aware alien–human coupling has occurred, the aliens fail when they cannot impregnate Earth women.

 Film scholar Harry M. Benshoff suggests that the film features a blatant subtext of male homosexuality, citing the lead character of Bill's preference to "meet other strange men in the public park" rather than stay at home with his wife.